EEG-based Emotional Video Classification via Learning Connectivity Structure: Related Work

-\paragraph{Deep learning for brain signals} There are two major approaches of brain signal analysis and classification using traditional deep learning models.
-The signal-based approach exploits popular convolutional neural networks (CNNs) and recurrent neural networks (RNNs), to which the time-series brain signal data (themselves or after conversion to image-like representations) are inputted, without considering inter-regional connectivity \cite{schirrmeister2017deep, zhang2018cascade, bashivan2015learning}.
-In the connectivity-based approach, on the other hand, the connectivity information representing pairwise correlation or causality is obtained and represented as images, which are modeled by CNNs \cite{phang2019classification,moon2018convolutional}.
+There are two major approaches to brain signal analysis and classification using deep learning models: signal-based approach and connectivity-based approach.
+The signal-based approach exploits popular convolutional neural networks (CNNs) and recurrent neural networks (RNNs), to which the time-series brain signal data (themselves or after conversion to image-like representations) are inputted, without considering inter-regional connectivity.

-Graph neural networks (GNNs) \cite{wu2019comprehensive,kipf2016semi,defferrard2016convolutional,gilmer2017neural} are a type of neural networks for graph data, which can be used to directly model connectivity-based graph representations of brain signals as shown in \cite{jang2018eeg, song2018eeg, ktena2017distance}.
-However, they have a limitation in that appropriate graph structures still need to be designed manually.